5. How does the moratorium work?

-- In the first instance, there is an "interim moratorium period" of six weeks, during which a defined "community interest group" can submit a written request to be treated as a potential bidder for the land, which the Council must pass on to the owner.
+- In the first instance, there is an "interim moratorium period" of six weeks.
+During which a defined "community interest group" can submit a written request to be treated as a potential bidder for the land.
+We must pass the request on to the owner.

 - The "full moratorium period" of six months is triggered if such a request is received.
 It is intended to give the group time to assemble a bid and, if successful, complete the purchase.

-- During the "protected period" of eighteen months (from the same original date), the owner is free to sell the asset without further delay, if no community interest group has submitted a request and/or pursued it through to completion of a purchase within the relevant moratorium periods.
+- During the "protected period" of eighteen months (from the same original date), the owner is free to sell the asset without further delay.
+This applies if no community interest group has submitted a request and/or pursued it through to completion of a purchase within the relevant moratorium periods.

 What is a community interest group?

 Note that a "community interest group" is defined as a narrower range of bodies than those who can nominate an asset for inclusion on the list:-

 or one of the following which does not distribute any surplus it makes to its members:-

 - a company limited by guarantee;